harshssn23/Fake-News-Detection/README.md

 # Fake News Detection

 ## Overview
 This repository contains a Jupyter Notebook (IPython Notebook) that implements a fake news detection model.
-The model is designed to identify and classify news articles as either genuine or fake using [provide brief description of the approach/methodology used].
+The model is designed to identify and classify news articles as either genuine or fake using NLP and Multinomial Naive bayes model.

 ### Installation
 1. Clone the repository: